 Air Purifier Smells Like Chlorine (Reason: Ozone gas)

 If you notice a smell like chlorine coming from your air purifier, it’s likely because of ozone.
 Ozone is a gas that’s often used in air purifiers to purify the air and eliminate odors.
-While it’s effective at getting rid of odors, it can also be a bit smelly itself.
+While it’s effective at removing odors, it can also be a bit smelly.

 While ozone is generally safe in small amounts, you don’t want to breathe too much of it in.
 If the smell is strong, it’s best to open a window or door to let some of the ozone out.